 About The Author

 Michelle Lindo-Rice is an award winning, bestselling author of "Able to Love" and "On the Right Path" series.
 She enjoys crafting women's fiction with themes centered around the four "F" words: Faith, Friendship, Family and Forgiveness.
 She is the 2015 winner of the Black Writers And Book Clubs Rocks Author of the Year Award. www.michellelindorice.com

 To Read the first three chapters, click here:

 Follow the tour http://wnlbooktours.com/michelle-lindo-rice/

 Hello!
-This is one of my tour stops during my week book tour for Jillian, by Julia.
-A Royston.
-This virtual book tour is organized b...
+This is one of my tour stops during my two week book tour for Burnt Orange by Meiah Shaun.
+This virtual book tour is organized by...

 Meet A Crime Fighting Family Thank you, Arlena for hosting me on your blog today.
 I want to thank your readers for stoppin...